 When J.J.
 Watt eventually calls it a career, a gold jacket won’t be too far in his future.

-A similar path might be awaiting his brother, T.J., but the Pittsburgh Steelers star isn’t ready to put himself in a conversation with the three-time NFL Defensive Player of the Year.
+A similar path might be awaiting his brother, T.J., but the Pittsburgh Steelers star isn’t ready to put himself in a conversation with his brother.